 Instructions

-- Place both the cut ends and the split bean inside of an 8 ounce jar.
+- Place the vanilla bean pieces inside of an 8 ounce jar.
 Pour the alcohol in the jar to cover the bean completely.
 Cover the jar and store in a cool and dark place for at least 6 weeks, but better to wait for 6-12 months to use the extract as it will be stronger.
 Shake the vanilla extract when you remember, at least once a week.

 - When the jar has matured, you can choose to strain out the vanilla (and make new vanilla extract with the beans) or use the extract with the beans and vanilla flecks inside of it.